Sustainability Appraisal (SA)

 Sustainability Appraisal (SA) is an ongoing process undertaken throughout the preparation of a plan or strategy.
 The role of SA is to assess the extent to which the emerging policies or proposals will achieve environmental, social and economic objectives.

-Throughout the production stages, each Local Development Framework (LDF) document we produce will have its policies and proposals appraised against a framework of sustainability objectives.
-This provides an opportunity to consider ways in which the plan or strategy can contribute to improvements in environmental, social or economic conditions, as well as a means of identifying and addressing any adverse effects that draft policies and proposals might have.This helps to ensure that our LDF promotes sustainable development, which is based around the idea of ensuring a better quality of life for everyone, now and for future generations.
+Throughout the production stages, the Local Plan will have its policies and proposals appraised against a framework of sustainability objectives.
+This provides an opportunity to consider ways in which the plan or strategy can contribute to improvements in environmental, social or economic conditions, as well as a means of identifying and addressing any adverse effects that draft policies and proposals might have.This helps to ensure that our Local Plan promotes sustainable development, which is based around the idea of ensuring a better quality of life for everyone, now and for future generations.

 The requirement to undertake SA comes from the Planning and Compulsory Purchase Act 2004.
 In addition, the European Directive 2001/42/EC, (which came into force in the UK on 21st July 2004), requires that local authorities undertake an 'environmental assessment' of any plans and programmes they prepare that are likely to have a significant effect upon the environment.
 This process is called 'Strategic Environmental Assessment' (SEA).